rafysta/LBSC/README.md

 # Installin guide
-The user can downloading the LBSC piepline usein the command provided below.
+The user can download the LBSC piepline using the command provided below:
 ```
 git clone https://github.com/rafysta/LBSC.git
 ```
+Pipeline will be install in a fseconds.

 To install the necessary R packages for execution, run "install_libraries.R" as follows: